Summer Palace of Peter the Great: Construction

 The Summer Palace was planned in 1710, at a vantage location on the bank of the Fontanka River, by Peter the Great, the first Russian Emperor, the Russian Tsar.
 The palace was designed by the Swiss Italian architect Domenico Trezzini, who elaborated on the Petrine Baroque style of Russian architecture with a two-story stone building with four-slope roofing.
 It has a charming exterior and utilitarian rich interior, comparatively a small double storeyed stone building built to the liking of Peter the Great at St. Petersburg.

 Compared with other European palaces of the time the Summer Palace was a very modest building, reminiscent of the style of houses for Dutch Burghers from the same period.
 During its construction, the Summer Palace was decorated with friezes of 28 bas-reliefs by the German baroque sculptor and architect Andreas Schlüter depicting scenes from ancient myths and victorious Russian battles in the Great Northern War.
-The bas-reliefs undeline the theme of Russia's marine power.
+The bas-reliefs underline the theme of Russia's marine power.
 The doorway also has a bas-releff of Minerva with trophy.
 There is also a centrally located copper statue of St. George armed with a spear, under the iron roof.
 The iron roof has a drainage arrangement with each corner shaped like a dragon.
-Red bas-reliefs below the window skirt the exteriror faces all round the building.
+Red bas-reliefs below the window skirt the exterior faces all round the building.

 The Summer Palace's two floors had similar floor plans, with seven rooms on each.
 They were decorated by Russian architect Mikhail Zemtsov, German baroque sculptor and architect Andreas Schlüter, and Italian architect Nicola Michetti.
 Most of the rooms had walls of red and green and oak panels, and an innovative central heating system that featured solid fuel burning boilers with elaborate blue and white porcelain ductwork.

 Of the rooms to be noted are the reception room; the assembly room (grand hall); the jail where Peter personally prosecuted, imprisoned, and released prisoners; and Peter's favorite room, his workshop.

 The construction of the Summer Palace was completed in 1714.
 The water supply system to the palace was from a dam built across the Fontana River, which fed the fountains in the precincts of the palace.
 The palace also boasted of the first sewage system built by the engineer Jean-Baptiste Le Blond; Blond had also built a running water connection from a fountain to the kitchen and the bathroom.